janetjoywilson/janetjoywilson.github.io/_library/mad-miss-mimic.md

 publisher: RazorBill
 categories: [Fiction, Children]
 ---
 It’s London in 1872.
 Our central character is Leonora Sommerville who belongs to the upper class society.
 She’s strikingly beautiful and an heiress but she has a speech disorder beyond a stutter.
-She is able to mimic perfectly other people’s voices that gets her into trouble and earns her the name Mad Miss Mimic.
+She is able to mimic perfectly other people’s voices that gets her into trouble and earns her the name [Mad Miss Mimic](http://penguinrandomhouse.ca/books/392432/mad-miss-mimic#9780143192367).

 [Sarah Henstra](http://penguinrandomhouse.ca/authors/273425/sarah-henstra) has researched and taken historical facts to blend a love story, mystery and thriller during a time period blurred by opium fever.

+The National Reading Campaign, Children's Book Reviews said "With a star-crossed romance, well-researched historical detail, and a conspiracy run by a mysterious syndicate, Henstra's first novel is guaranteed entertainment."

+The Globe Mail's recommendation was "This is the perfect beach read for that teen who got an A in History (and would rather stay inside watching Downton Abbey than go to the beach in the first place)."

 If you and I were having tea together with Sarah, here’s some questions we could discuss: